‘Mythbusters’ Star Jessi Combs Killed While Trying To Break Her Own Land Speed Record In Oregon

 — Road & Track (@RoadandTrack) August 28, 2019

 “Combs was a legend in the automotive world.
 Trained in fabrication and hot-rod building at WyoTech, she soon made her way to automotive television,” the report noted.
 “Combs was a host, builder, and technical expert on shows like Xtreme 4×4, Overhaulin’, Truck U, and Two Guys Garage.
-She brought about Velocity channel’s All Girls Garage, and was a host and builder on a season of Discovery Channel’s Mythbusters.”
+She brought about Velocity channel’s All Girls Garage, and was a host and builder on a season of Discovery channel’s Mythbusters.”

 View this post on Instagram